realpython/members/README.md

 1. Users should be able to mark a chapter as read or unread
 1. Users should be able to view a checkmark next to read chapters on the sidebar
 1. Users should be able to move from chapter to chapter within the single chapter view
+1. Users should be able to view their overall progress on the dashboard

 #### Todo

-1. Users should be able to view their overall progress on the dashboard (current)
-1. Users should be able to see the current chapter highlighted on the sidebar
+1. Users should be able to see the current chapter highlighted on the sidebar (current)
 1. Users should be able to view their profile
+1. Admin should be able to view all chapters
+1. Admin should be able to add new chapters

 ### Todo